Friends’ Dances

 Active couple arch and back up, second couple through the arch

 I always figured Jefferson and Liberty was a foolproof dance that could not break down.
 After it broke down anyway one night I created this variation for one night stands.
-It replaces “Actives down the outside and back” with a sashay down the center and back, to keep people connected and less likely
+It replaces “Actives down the outside and back” with a sashay down the center and back, to keep people connected and less likely to wander off somewhere.

 Fancy Passings #1